Quantum Modified Gravity at Low Energy in the Ricci Flow of Quantum Spacetime: Abstract

 Quantum treatment of physical reference frame leads to the Ricci flow of quantum spacetime, which is a quite rigid framework to quantum and renormalization effect of gravity.
 The theory has a low characteristic energy scale described by a unique constant: the critical density of the universe.
 At low energy long distance (cosmic or galactic) scale, the theory modifies Einstein's gravity which naturally gives rise to a cosmological constant as a counter term of the Ricci flow at leading order and an effective scale dependent Einstein-Hilbert action.

-In the weak and static gravity limit, the framework naturally contains a MOdified Newtonian Dynamics (MOND)-like theory first proposed by Milgrom.
+In the weak and static gravity limit, the framework gives rise to a transition trend away from Newtonian gravity and similar to the MOdified Newtonian Dynamics (MOND) around the characteristic scale.
 When local curvature is large, Newtonian gravity is recovered.
-When local curvature is lower or comparable with the asymptotic background curvature corresponding to the characteristic energy scale, the baryonic Tully-Fisher relation can be obtained.
-For intermediate general curvature, the interpolating Lagrangian function gives a similar curve to the observed radial acceleration relation of galaxies.
+When local curvature is low enough to be comparable with the asymptotic background curvature corresponding to the characteristic energy scale, the transition trend produces the baryonic Tully-Fisher relation.
+For intermediate general curvature around the background curvature, the interpolating Lagrangian function yields a similar transition trend to the observed radial acceleration relation of galaxies.
+When the baryonic matter density is much lower than the critical density at the outskirt of a galaxy, there may be a universal \textquotedblleft acceleration floor\textquotedblright{} corresponding to the acceleration expansion of the universe, which differs from MOND at its deep-MOND limit.

 The critical acceleration constant $a_{0}$ introduced in MOND is related to the low characteristic energy scale of the theory.
-The cosmological constant gives a universal leading order contribution to $a_{0}$ and the flow effect gives the next order scale dependent contribution beyond MOND, which equivalently induces the ``cold dark matter'' to the theory. $a_{0}$ is consistent with galaxian data when the ``dark matter'' is about 5 times the baryonic matter.
-The Ricci flow of quantum spacetime is proposed as a possible underlying theory of MOND and related acceleration discrepancy phenomenon at long distance scale.
+The cosmological constant gives a universal leading order contribution to $a_{0}$ and the flow effect gives the next order scale dependent contribution, which equivalently induces the ``cold dark matter'' to the theory. $a_{0}$ is consistent with galaxian data when the ``dark matter'' is about 5 times the baryonic matter.